Rock:

 Rock is a stark, oftentimes disturbing view of the underbelly of L.A. gang life and meth, but it’s also a very unique book with many compelling storylines, including the double entendre of the title, for Rock is partly a story of a literal black rock.

-Rock softcover Meth Chronicles 1
+softcover top Meth Chronicles 1 Rock NEW

 Chapter 1: